klaytn/klaytn-docs/docs/toolkit/klaytn-safe.md

 ## Transaction Builder <a id="Transaction Builder"></a>

 This is a custom app in Klaytn Safe that is responsible for batching transactions.
-This means that when we want to execute several transactions, instead of having to confirm a set of transactions one after the other, they can be bundled together into a single transaction so users just have to confirm and execute once.
+This means that we you can bundle several transactions together, instead of having to confirm one transaction after the other.
+You just have to confirm and execute once.

 With transaction builder, you can compose transactions from token transfers to complex contract interactions and batch them into a single transaction.